How to Handle Your Anger at Your Child

 7. Avoid physical force, no matter what.

 85% of adolescents say they've been slapped or spanked by their parents (Journal of Psychopathology, 2007).
-And yet study after study has proven that spanking has a negative impact on children’s development that lasts throughout life.
+And yet study after study has proven that spanking and all other physical punishment has a negative impact on children’s development that lasts throughout life.
 The American Academy of Pediatrics recommends strongly against it.

 I personally wonder if the epidemic of anxiety and depression among adults in our culture is caused in part by the aftermath of so many of us having grown up with adults who hurt us.
 Many parents minimize the physical violence they suffered, because the emotional pain is too great to acknowledge.
-But repressing that pain just makes us more likely to hit our own children.
+But repressing the pain suffered in childhood just makes us more likely to hit our own children.

 Spanking may make you feel better temporarily because it discharges your rage, but it is bad for your child, and ultimately sabotages everything positive you do as a parent.
-Spanking, and even slapping, has a way of escalating, sometimes into deadly violence.
+Spanking, and even slapping, has a way of escalating.
+There's even some evidence that spanking is addictive for the parent, because it gives you a way to discharge that upset and feel better.
+But there are better ways for you to feel better, that don't hurt your child.

 8. Avoid threats.